HackYourFuture-CPH/Calculator/README.md

 #### 🗄️ Database Model Diagram

-*Add here the DB Model Diagram* - Use https://dbdiagram.io/
+Create a Datamodel with DBdiagram.io and add it to your repository - Use https://dbdiagram.io/

 - [How to make changes on the diagram](/diagram.md)

 ## 📈 Process 📉📈

+You must clone this project and check the open issues, wireframes and build the datamodel.

 ### 💻 Working with code